rjaros/kilua/README.md

 - Modern web framework powered by Compose Runtime.
 - Compile the same application code for Kotlin/Wasm and Kotlin/JS targets.
 - Direct DOM manipulation without virtual DOM.
-- Rendering to String with JS/Node target (ready for SSR).
+- Rendering to String with JS/Node or WasmJS/Node target (ready for SSR).
 - Ready to use components for all typical web application use cases.
 - Component based API (familiar to KVision users).
 - Fullstack support ported from KVision.